meilisearch/documentation/learn/advanced/updating.md

 ::::

-## Version-specific update warnings
+## Version-specific warnings

-This section contains instructions for upgrading from specific versions.
-Most versions don't require version-specific steps and you should be able to upgrade directly.
-If the version you are upgrading from isn't listed here, no additional steps are required.
+After migrating to the most recent version of Meilisearch, your code-base may require some changes.
+This section contains warnings for some of the most impactful version-specific changes.
+For full changelogs, see the [releases tab on GitHub](https://github.com/meilisearch/meilisearch/releases).

 - If you are updating from **v0.25 or below**, be aware that:
   - The `private` and `public` keys have been deprecated and replaced by two default API keys with similar permissions: `Default Admin API Key` and `Default Search API Key`.